globallyunique/agile-requirements-framework/index.md

 Avoiding user stories as the requirements should be an easy topic.
 Since so many companies that are trying to work agile and need requirements documents, it seems a more detailed discussion is needed, see [Stories Are Not Requirements](./supporting-articles/stories-are-not-requirements.md).

-## Waterfall style Requirements Documents
+## Waterfall Style Requirements Documents

 At the other end of the spectrum is creation of traditional up-front requirements documents, a.k.a. waterfall.
 These take the form of [Business Requirements Documents (BRD), Functional Requirements Documents (FRD), Software Requirements Specification (SRS)](https://babeginners.com/difference-between-brd-frd-and-srs/).
 This kind of document doesn't fit an agile way-of-working.
 They are used because of a combination of:
 - Fixed-price, fixed deliverable, fixed duration contracts,